demilii/LS401_interview/README.md

 ## Step 4: Test the three.js code
-We have copied the example code from offcial Three.js website (https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) into the /static/main.js file.
+We have copied an example code from into the /static/main.js file.
 You should see a rotating green cube after you visit:

 ```
 http://127.0.0.1:8000/index.html